 Student Fee Committee (SFC)

 SFC funding is reimbursed through Kari Robinson.
+Note that SFC funds cannot be used for alcohol.

 United Government of Graduate Students (UGGS) Student Group Grants